 This plum jam recipe uses no added pectin (I don’t use it for any of my jams and jellies), just plums and sugar.
 One caveat: you do need to break the process up over two days, but they don’t have to be consecutive.
 The plums need to sit in the sugar to “macerate”, where the sugar causes the moisture to be sucked out of the plums.
 Don’t try to cheat and add water, you will only make the cooking process take longer and could cause the pectin to break down.
 Definitely don’t try to cook it right after the sugar is added, it will only burn due to not enough liquid (ask me how I know).
 Read here to see how to properly pit a plum without stabbing yourself, generally considered a bad thing.

-For every 1 pound of pitted and chopped plums you will need 1/3 cup granulated sugar.
+For every 1 pound of pitted and chopped plums you will need 1/3 to 1/2 cup granulated sugar (use the smaller amount for sweeter plums, and the higher amount if they are more tart).
 The plums need to be cut in medium sized chunks.
 Once you have weighed your plums, put them in a non-reactive bowl and add the proper amount of sugar.
 Stir to mix completely, cover, and set aside.
 If you intend to make the jam the next day, leave the plums someplace cool, but not the refrigerator.
 If you need more time, you can put the plum mix in the refrigerator or even the freezer.

 If you are new to the jam making process, be sure to read Food Canning 101.
 Once you are ready for the final jam making process below, put your clean jelly jars (always use more than you think you’ll need) into your water bath pot, cover pot and bring water to boil.
 You can reduce heat to a simmer while still covered to keep jars hot until you are ready.
 Put your flat lids into a small pot of water, bring to boil, and reduce to a simmer until ready to use.